salilab/imp/doc/manual/conventions.md

 - *RAII classes* control some particular resource using the [RAII idiom](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization).
 They grab control of a resource when created and then free it when they are destroyed.
 As a result, they cannot be copied.
 Non-IMP examples include things like files in Python, which are automatically closed when the file object is deleted.

-All types in IMP, with a few documented exceptions, can be
+All types in %IMP, with a few documented exceptions, can be
 - compared to other objects of the same type
 - output to a C++ stream or printed in Python
 - meaningfully put into Python dictionaries or C++ hash maps